Content Writer at itro

 - If you don’t have a working backup, once your data is lost it’s gone!

 - Hindsight won’t help: how many times do you think Myspace technicians have wished they’d tested their backup?

 - Safety nets don’t self-assemble!

-What I found interesting in reading different reports is that this is apparently not the first time Myspace has lost data.
 Some reports suggest the current loss may date back to 2016, but hasn’t been fully acknowledged until now.
-Embarrassment may have played a part in the delay to go public.
 No engineer wants to take ownership of lost data!
 And which company would be happy to go on record they’ve lost data they were entrusted to keep and protect?